Everything You Need to Know About Election Day 2022 in Connecticut

 Absentee Ballots for 2022 Election Day in Connecticut

-There were changes to the absentee ballot statutes during this year’s legislative session that expand voter access to absentee ballots.
+There were changes to the absentee ballot statutes during this year’s legislative session that expanded voter access to absentee ballots.

-Monday, Nov.
-7 is the last day to request an absentee ballot for tomorrow's election.

-If you plan to vote absentee, visit your local town clerk by the close of business Monday.

 Only complete absentee ballots received before the close of polls on the day of the election will be counted.